Genix-jailbreak/new-html-folder/README.md

 # new-html-folder
-This is an HTML folder for HTML basics
+HTML Folder created for YouTube Channel on HTML Basics.